klaxit/klaxit-backend-challenge/level2/README.md

 ## Guidelines

 Breaking change !
-* Driver has now a fixed profit of 4 cents per minute,
+* Driver has now a fixed `profit` of 4 cents per minute,
 * Driver `profit` is split between passengers in the car to calculate `cost`,
-* Each passenger pays for the time he is in the car.
+* Each passenger pays for the time he is in the car,
+* Driver is not paid when he has no passenger in the car.

 Output each user total `cost` and `profit`.